Sunday, July 4, 2021

-The run segment will take place on the sidewalks along Willow Road and around the back side of the parking area.
-Some running will be on grassy surface for approximately 200 meters before the finish.
-The 7 – 10 year olds will run approximately ½ mile while the 11-14 year olds will run about a full mile.
+The run segment will take place entirely on the high school grounds around the back side of the parking area.
+Athletes will exit the transition heading south around the track.
+The 7 – 10 year olds will run approximately ½ mile (1 loop) while the 11-14 year olds will run about a full mile (2 loops).
 A run course map will be provided at registration.

 Walking/Resting on the run course

 Athlete may walk or stop to rest on the run course, but again this time will be counted towards their final time.

 The run course will be marked so the athletes will know what direction to head, but we will also have volunteers out on the course to help along the way.
 Keep the course markers on your left throughout the course.